hashicorp/boundary-worker-helm/README.md

 # Boundary Worker Helm Chart

 This repository contains a Helm chart for deploying a HashiCorp Boundary worker on Kubernetes.
-The chart creates the worker deployment, a configuration ConfigMap, optional proxy and ops services, and optional persistent volumes for session recordings and worker auth storage.
+The chart renders a single worker `Deployment`, a worker configuration `ConfigMap`, optional proxy and ops `Service` resources, and persistent volumes for Boundary auth storage and optional session recordings.

-For general Boundary documentation, see the
+For product documentation, see the
 [Boundary documentation](https://developer.hashicorp.com/boundary/docs).

 ## Prerequisites

 To use this chart, Helm must already be configured for your Kubernetes cluster.
-Cluster provisioning, ingress, load balancer integration, DNS, and storage class configuration are outside the scope of this repository.
+Cluster provisioning, ingress, DNS, load balancer integration, and storage class management are outside the scope of this repository.

 Recommended prerequisites:

 - Helm 3.6+
-- A Kubernetes cluster with a working default or explicitly configured storage class if persistence is enabled
+- A reachable Boundary control plane
-- Network connectivity from the worker to your Boundary control plane
+- A Kubernetes cluster with a valid storage class for auth storage, and for recording storage if recording persistence is enabled
-- A valid Boundary worker configuration provided through `worker.config`
+- A valid Boundary worker configuration supplied through `worker.config`

-## What This Chart Deploys
+## What the Chart Deploys

 The chart renders the following resources:

-- A single `Deployment` for the Boundary worker
+- One `Deployment` for the worker
-- A `ConfigMap` containing `boundary-worker.hcl`
+- One `ConfigMap` that stores `boundary-worker.hcl`
-- A proxy `Service` on port `9202` when `worker.service.proxy.enabled=true`
+- One proxy `Service` when `worker.service.proxy.enabled=true`
-- An ops `Service` on port `9203` when `worker.service.ops.enabled=true`
+- One ops `Service` when `worker.service.ops.enabled=true`
-- A PVC for session recording storage when `worker.persistence.recording.enabled=true`
+- One recording PVC when `worker.persistence.recording.enabled=true`
-- A PVC for auth storage when `worker.persistence.authStorage.enabled=true`
+- One auth storage PVC on every install

-The worker pod starts by rendering the supplied HCL config and replacing `${POD_NAME_LOWER}` with the current pod name in lowercase before launching Boundary.
+At runtime, the container reads the rendered HCL file from the `ConfigMap`, replaces `${POD_NAME_LOWER}` with the current pod name in lowercase, and then starts `boundary server` with the processed configuration.

-## Required Configuration
+## Required Worker Configuration

 This chart does not ship with a default worker configuration.
-You must provide a valid Boundary worker HCL configuration using `worker.config`.
+You must provide a valid Boundary worker HCL configuration with `worker.config`.

-At minimum, your config generally needs to define:
+At minimum, your configuration typically needs:

-- A worker name or tag strategy
+- Listener blocks for proxy and ops traffic
-- Listener configuration for proxy and ops traffic
+- Worker registration or tag settings
-- Public addresses reachable by clients and controllers
+- Controller connection settings
-- Upstream controller connection details
+- Public addresses reachable by clients and controllers, when required
-- Authentication storage and recording paths that match the chart values if you override them
+- Storage paths that match the chart values if you override them

 Example: